Mohegan Sun Arena – Connecticut Sun

 Atmosphere 4

 Local organizations line the concourse running raffles and offering giveaways.
 Feel free to sign up for contests and pick up a free roster sheet while you circle the concourse.
-The interior of the arena has been designed to mimic the overall aesthetic of the casino and evoke the look of the local forest.
+The interior of the arena has been designed to mimic the overall esthetic of the casino and evoke the look of the local forest.

 The Sun staff do their best to keep everyone entertained during their visit to Uncasville.
 From pyrotechnics during player introductions to music played during the action to the presence of dance teams and an emcee who doesn’t stop exhorting the fans to make noise all night long, there’s plenty to see and do.
 Throw in fan contests during play stoppages, t-shirt tosses, and other giveaways, it’s almost sensory overload at Mohegan Sun Arena.